God's Acre: Blackville, South Carolina

 God's Acre also refers to a small patch of land whose legal owner is "God Almighty".
 The land includes a natural spring whose water, local tradition holds, has healing powers.
 Located near Blackville, South Carolina, the land was owned by L. P. "Lute" Boylston until 1944 when he died.
 In his will, Boylston gave the land to "God Almighty" to ensure that the water from its spring would always be free for anyone to drink.
-Coordinates: The Springs are listed as part of the South Carolina National Heritage Corridor.
+Coordinates: The spring is listed as part of the South Carolina National Heritage Corridor.
 There is also a nearby historical marker on SC 3.

 New Canaan, Connecticut

 A section of town in New Canaan, Connecticut, where there are three large, white churches side by side, is referred to locally as "God's Acre", although the area is actually less than an acre and the name came about because the area was once a cemetery.